Preparing for Divorce: How to Assess What You Really Want

 Regardless if you have children, you may be entitled to spousal support, or you may be obligated to pay it.
 Spousal support, formally known as alimony, is intended to keep both spouses as close to the marital standard of living as possible.
 It also cannot be permanent in New Jersey, after the most recent changes to the law.
 Generally speaking, if you have a very short term marriage and if you are financially self-sufficient, no matter how strongly you want alimony, you simply may not be entitled to receive it.
 Digging your heels in and refusing to compromise on this issue will only serve to harm you in the long run because refusing to budge will increase court time, stress and legal fees.
 Find out what factors apply to you from your divorce attorney.
 He or she will advise you whether or not you are entitled to receive or obligated to provide spousal support.

 Is there a retirement account?
 How about a constructive trust?
 Did you have a premarital or post nuptial agreement?
 Would you be considered high net worth?
 As mentioned earlier, all divorces are different.
 All couples are different.
 Perhaps there is some issue not mentioned here that you simply must have addressed in your divorce procedure.
 A consult with an experienced divorce and family law attorney will educate you on what you may or may not be considering in your proposed settlement agreement.
 If you cannot come to terms with your soon-to-be ex, consider enlisting the services of a trained mediator who is experienced in assisting couples similar to you in crafting amicable settlement agreements.
 The mediator can guide both of you while educating you on your rights.
 If mediation fails, be sure to enlist the services of a knowledgeable and experienced family law attorney so that you are ready if your divorce proceeds to court.

-If you are ready, we welcome you to please contact us to schedule a free consultation with one of our qualified and compassionate divorce or family law mediators.
+If you are ready, we welcome you to please contact us to schedule an initial consultation with one of our qualified and compassionate divorce or family law mediators.